 - It supplies the skin with ceramides 3 (an important component of barrier lipids 4 )

-However, how well a particular oil works for your particular skin type depends on many factors.
-One of them is the fatty acid profile of the particular vegetable oil.
-Because that's quite different.
-By the way, we’ll get to the other skin care treasures (such as antioxidants & Co.) that oils provide you with below!
+How suitable a particular oil is for your specific skin type still depends on many factors.
+One of them is the fatty acid profile of the respective vegetable oil.
+Because it's quite different.
+By the way, we'll get to the bottom of what other skin care treasures (like antioxidants etc.) oils can provide you with!

 - Saturated fatty acids include, for example, palmitic acid and stearic acid